Each library has a single MakerBot Sketch 3D printer for public use, so people can interact with this surprisingly accessible and useful technology.

 Now that you have your 3D model, you need to prepare it for printing.
 This is called slicing, for reasons that will become clear shortly...

 The software used to prepare your print is called a slicer.
-There are many options out there, but for our MakerBot printers you need to use their cloud-based slicer which you can find here: https://login.makerbot.com/login
+There are many options out there, but for our MakerBot printers you need to use the Ultimaker Cura slicer, which can be found here: https://ultimaker.com/software/ultimaker-cura/#downloads

-Once you have uploaded your file, you will see that the platform is now occupied with your model!
+Once you have imported your object or objects, you will see that the platform is now showing the object!

 Now that your model is in the slicer, lets go over the layout of the user interface.

-Hence the name slicer and sliced file.
-In this preview, you can see how long the print will take and how much PLA it will use in grams.
+After the slicer has finished processing your file, click the preview button at the top of the screen.
+In this preview, you can see how long the print will take and how much PLA it will use, measured in grams.

 The printer builds a model layer by layer, starting at the bottom/base of the model, then goes up layer by layer, like building a brick wall.
 You might also notice that the inside of the file is a series of random lines - that is because prints are mostly hollow.
 There is a scaffold-like lattice of plastic within, designed to prop-up the outer wall of the print.
 This reduces print time, cost and warping as the plastic cools.